 Death Valley Weather

 when the average temperatures range from 101-116 between May and September.

-As of September 2014, the roadway surface was excellent throughout this climb and traffic on Highway 190 is minimal (the first 10 miles of the climb) and extremely sporadic after turning onto Furnace Creek Wash Road at mile 11.
+Traffic and Roadway Report: As of September 2014, the roadway surface was excellent throughout this climb and traffic on Highway 190 is minimal (the first 10 miles of the climb) and extremely sporadic after turning onto Furnace Creek Wash Road at mile 11.

 Visiting Death Valley National Park

 Don’t let the name fool you.
 Though Death Valley is the hottest, driest, and lowest (below sea level!)
 National Park, this stunning landscape is home to a great diversity of life.
 It’s a land of extremes: “towering peaks are frosted with winter snow.
 Rare rainstorms bring vast fields of wildflowers.
 Lush oases harbor tiny fish and refuge for wildlife and humans” (Death Valley National Park).
-Use the National Parks Service’s “Plan Your Visit” webpage to learn more about must-see sights, places you can stay, best times to visit, and general accessibility of different landmarks and locations in this vast and beautiful Southern California National Park.
+Use the National Park Service’s “Plan Your Visit” webpage to learn more about must-see sights, places you can stay, best times to visit, and general accessibility of different landmarks and locations in this vast and beautiful Southern California National Park.

 The Dante’s View climb is about 16 miles south of Furnace Creek in Death Valley National Park, and provides stunning panoramic views of the southern portion of the Death Valley basin.
 A fun piece of trivia is that Dante’s View was used as a filming location for the 1977 version of Star Wars, as the “characters overlook the fictional Tatooine spaceport of Mos Eisley” (Wikipedia).